History of Old Pawn Native Jewelry

 READ

-History of Garnet Jewelry
+History Of Musi Jewelry

 One of the most reliable ways to determine the authenticity of Old Pawn Native Jewelry is by examining the craftsmanship and materials used.
 Authentic pieces are typically handcrafted using traditional techniques passed down through generations.
 Artisans often utilize sterling silver or gold, along with genuine gemstones such as turquoise, coral, and opal.
 The use of natural, untreated stones is a common characteristic of genuine Old Pawn Native Jewelry.